darakian/darakian.github.io/_posts/2018-10-25-python-mutable-default-args.md

 [1, 1]
 >>>
 ```
 A third time and you'll get three elements, four and four, and so on.
 That is to say; there is a single list associated with the function foo and for each call you modify that once instance.
-There is extensive discussion about this on the net [here](https://softwareengineering.stackexchange.com/questions/157373/python-mutable-default-argument-why), [here](https://stackoverflow.com/questions/1132941/least-astonishment-and-the-mutable-default-argument), and [here](http://effbot.org/zone/default-values.htm).
+There is extensive discussion about this on the net [here](https://softwareengineering.stackexchange.com/questions/157373/python-mutable-default-argument-why), [here](https://stackoverflow.com/questions/1132941/least-astonishment-and-the-mutable-default-argument), and [here](http://effbot.org/zone/default-values.htm) for example.

 The rational behind this seems to come down to performance and I guess that makes sense given how python has issues with performance.
 However, this is horribly counter-intuitive and prone to error.
 Please do not make use of this feature.